-SCQF Level 11 Good Practice Unit Number S1123V1 CMIVe I being Celling Deint (LICD) is that our SQA Unit Number U96304 CMI's Unique Selling Point (USP) is that our centres can deliver and assess our qualifications STRATEGIC Credit Value 9 in a variety of ways, provided the learner demonstrates achievement of the assessment CORPORATE SOCIAL RESPONSIBILITY Guided Learning Hours 30 criteria.
-The best practice details offered below aim to support our USP and at the same time give our centres an idea of the type of evidence of knowledge, understanding or ability that we would wish to see from learners.
-When assessing this unit please be aware that the learner has to meet all the assessment criteria in order to pass.
+SCQF Level 11 Good Practice Unit Number S1123V1 CMI's Unique Selling Point (USP) is that our SQA Unit Number U96304 centres can deliver and assess our qualifications in a variety of ways, provided the learner STRATEGIC Credit Value 9 demonstrates achievement of the assessment CORPORATE SOCIAL RESPONSIBILITY Guided Learning Hours 30 criteria.
+The best practice details offered below aim to support our USP and at the same time giv our centres an idea of the type of evidence of knowledge, understanding or ability that we would wish to see from learners.
+When assessing this unit please be aware that the learner has to meet all the assessment criteri in order to pass.
 The unit is written using framework level descriptors and the assessment criteria is at a level 11 level of difficulty.
-LEARNING OUTCOMES ASSESSMENT CRITE RIA Be able to develop a Corporate Social Responsibility strategy Corporate Social Responsibility al and external organisational In this section you are required to give the arguments for CSR that comply with internal and external organisational objectives.
-These might include the legal and environmental issues including: • Health and Safety • Energy • Waste • Pollution and emissions - DEFRA
+LEARNING OUTCOMES ASSESSMENT CRITE RIA 1 Be able to develop a Corporate Social Responsibility strategy 1.1 Develop arguments for Corporate Social Responsibility that comply with internal and external organisational objectives In this section you are required to give the arguments for CSR that comply with internal and external organisational objectives.
+These might include the legal and environmental issues including: Health and Safety Energy Waste Pollution and emissions - DEFRA

-Determine the impact of a Corporate Social Responsibility strategy on internal and external organisational stakeholders SENSIBLE approach to CSR - Favell The speed of change and the social case Here you are required to discuss the impact of a CSR strategy on your stakeholders both internal and external.
-In response to this assessment criterion you might make use of the 'SENSIBLE' framework or any other of your choice to help determine the impact of a Corporate Social Responsibility strategy.
-It might also be useful to support your answer with examples from your organisation or one with which you are familiar.
-1.3 Review the organisation's strategy for alignment with a Corporate Social Responsibility strategy This assessment criterion requires that you make a review of the CSR strategy for alignment with the organisation's overall strategy.
+1.2 Determine the impact of a Corporate Soc Responsibility strategy on internal and ex organisational stakeholders I SR STRATON ON VOUL STAKANOLOGIS NOTH INTOLINAL 1.3 Review the organisation's strategy for all Corporate Social Responsibility strategy a review of the CSR strategy for alignment with the organisation's overall strategy.
 In your answer you might underpin your review through the use of models and writers on strategy for example Johnson and Scholes or Mintzberg.
 A fuller response could also consider how the strategies are cascaded to operational units and the review and evaluation process.
-Develop a Corporate Social Responsibility strategy that supports internal and external organisational objectives Here the question asks you to develop a CSR strategy that supports both internal and external objectives.
-In your response you might discuss some of the following: Organisational strategies - Johnson and Scholes, Mintzberg Policy cascade to operational units -
+1.4 Develop a Corporate Social Responsibili supports internal and external organisati